 Science is at the core of what we do, with rigorous research and recording helping us to understand dragonfly populations and the changes they are undergoing.

 Within the British Dragonfly Society is the Dragonfly Conservation Group (DCG), a consortium of dragonfly experts who focus on the research and conservation aspects of the society.
-The DCG provides support to a number of key partnerships, such as the State of Nature Partnership and the Wales Biodiversity Partnership.
+The DCG provides support to a number of key partnerships, such as the State of Nature Partnership.

 The BDS also runs the BDS Recording Scheme, which compiles data that allows us to monitor changes in dragonfly populations in response to factors such as climate and habitat change.